omega8cc/boa/docs/DRUSH-CLI.md

 The PHP-CLI version management and `vdrush` described in this document depend on BOA's **special shell wrapper**, which is only active in the `oN.ftp` limited shell environment.
-This wrapper automatically synchronises the correct PHP CLI version to match the PHP-FPM version used by each site, and makes `vdrush` available.
+This wrapper correctly reads and applies the PHP-CLI version you have configured via the control files described below, and makes `vdrush` available.

+Note that PHP-CLI and PHP-FPM are **two independent systems** in BOA.
+PHP-FPM version is controlled separately via `~/static/control/fpm.info` or `~/static/control/multi-fpm.info` (see [PHP-FPM.md](PHP-FPM.md)).
+The shell wrapper does not automatically match PHP-CLI to each site's PHP-FPM version — you are responsible for configuring PHP-CLI to match your sites' PHP-FPM version using the control files, so that drush and Composer run against the correct PHP version.

-**When logged in as `oN` under bash, the shell wrapper is not active.** PHP-CLI version switching will not work, `vdrush` will not behave correctly, and you may inadvertently run drush or Composer against the wrong PHP version.
-Errors caused by this mismatch are difficult to diagnose and are easily mistaken for server or Drupal problems.
+**When logged in as `oN` under bash, the shell wrapper is not active.** The PHP-CLI control files are ignored entirely, `vdrush` will not behave correctly, and you will be running drush and Composer against whatever PHP version happens to be the system default.
+Errors caused by this are difficult to diagnose and are easily mistaken for server or Drupal problems.

 **Always connect as `oN.ftp` when running any drush or Composer command.** The `oN` bash account should not be used for these operations.

+---

 ## PHP-CLI Version Management in BOA

 BOA provides two mechanisms for managing the PHP-CLI version used in command-line operations (such as Drush and Composer):

 1. **`~/static/control/cli.info`**: This is the **main configuration file** that defines the **default PHP-CLI version** to use across the Octopus instance.
 If no instant configuration switches are present, this version will be used.
-2. **Instant Switch Configuration Files**: These files enable instant PHP-CLI version switching for command-line and Ægir backend tasks operations.
+2. **Instant Switch Configuration Files**: These files enable instant PHP-CLI version switching for command-line and Ægir backend task operations.

 ### How Instant PHP-CLI Switching Works

 In addition to the `cli.info` file, BOA supports **instant PHP-CLI switching** through **specific configuration files** located in `~/static/control/`.
 The filenames of these configuration files dictate the PHP version to use, and their content is irrelevant.
 This enables you to switch the PHP-CLI version for Drush, Composer, and other CLI operations, including Ægir tasks, instantly.

-> **Reminder:** Instant PHP-CLI switching only works under the `oN.ftp` limited shell.
+> **Reminder:** Instant PHP-CLI switching only works under the `oN.ftp` limited shell,
-> See the prerequisite section above.
+> and only applies to CLI operations — it does not affect PHP-FPM.
+See the prerequisite
+> section above.

 #### Example Instant Switch Files: